Is Billy Bush Begging To Be On ‘DWTS 2017?’ Even Willing To Take Pay Cut?

 — TheScooponess (@TheScooponess) February 8, 2017

-Do you think that the producers at DWTS will give Billy Bush one of the positions on season 24 of the ABC dance competition?
+Do you think that the producers at DWTS will give Billy Bush one of the positions on Season 24 of the ABC dance competition?

 [Featured Image by Craig Barritt/Getty Images]